luxonis/depthai-docs-website/_tutorials/object_det_mnssv2_training.md

 # {{ page.title }}

-# How to train a Custom Object Detector using Mobilenet SSD v2

 If you want to get an idea about how this works before diving right in, run the following Colab Notebook that will train on images included in the repo cloned in the notebook: